The Definitive Guide To Investing In The World’s Most Popular Cryptocurrency

-Here are some facts about Bitcoin that you need to know about:
+Here are some facts about Bitcoin you need to know about:

-- Bitcoin was the first cryptocurrency, which is perhaps why it still dominates the cryptocurrency sphere
+- Bitcoin is the first cryptocurrency, which is perhaps why it still dominates the cryptocurrency sphere

-- It’s a payment solution just like PayPal or Payza but eliminates the huge fees associated with typical bank transfers
+- It is a payment solution just like PayPal or Payza but eliminates the huge fees associated with typical bank transfers

 - Bitcoin is limited to just 21 million coins